MandoxaElemental/Figma-your-Life/README.md

 # Gianpaolo Reinares
 # 10/22/2024
-# "Challenge #1 - Group CYOA with Styles"
+# "Project - Figma your Life"
 ### Description:
 - You will create a prototype of a website about your life and be functional
 - (If you are not comfortable with putting out personal information create one about an influential person)